Feminization of poverty: Definitions

-The concept also served to illustrate the many social and economic factors contributing to women's poverty, including the significant gender pay gap between women and men.
+The concept also served to illustrate the many social and economic factors contributing to women's poverty.

-The term originates in the US and its prominence as international phenomenon is contested.
+The term originates in the US, which has greater amount of female poverty than other wealthy countries.
 The proportion of female-headed households whose incomes fall below the "poverty line" has been broadly adopted as a measure of women's poverty.
-[Feminist sources]In many countries, household consumption and expenditure surveys show a high incidence of female-headed households among the "poor," defined as those whose incomes fall below the poverty line.
+In many countries, household consumption and expenditure surveys show a high incidence of female-headed households among the "poor," defined as those whose incomes fall below the poverty line.

 There are two assumptions underlying income-based measures of poverty according to Bessell S (2010).
 First, there is that tendency to equate income with the ability to control income.
-While women may control earned income, the limits on poor women's financial sovereignty have been well demonstrated. [detail sources] An income-based measure may hide the extent and nature of poverty when women earn an income but have no control over those earnings, claims Bessel.
+While women may control earned income, the limits on poor women's financial sovereignty have been well demonstrated.
+An income-based measure may hide the extent and nature of poverty when women earn an income but have no control over those earnings, claims Bessel.
 While the question of who controls income is a delicate matter for women, it is also relevant to the position and well-being of men.
 Societies that place upon individuals a heavy communal, kinship or clan-based obligation may end in both women and men having limited control over individual income.

 Second, is the assumption that income creates equal access and generates equal benefits.
 Access to education illustrates the point.
-While lack of financial resources may result in low enrollment or high drop-out rates among poor children, social values around the role of women and the importance of formal education for girls are likely to be more meaningful in demonstrating the difference between male and female enrolment rates.
+While lack of financial resources may result in low enrollment or high drop-out rates among poor children, social values around the role of women and the importance of formal education for girls are likely to be more meaningful in demonstrating the difference between male and female enrollment rates.
 Bessel claims.